Santa Fe Dam

 Santa Fe Dam is a flood-control dam on the San Gabriel River located in Irwindale in Los Angeles County, California, United States.
 For most of the year, the 92 ft-high dam and its reservoir lie empty, but can hold more than 45000 acre feet of water during major storms.
 During the dry season, the basin behind the dam is used for groundwater recharge, as well as various recreational activities.

 History

 Construction of the dam began in 1941 under the U.S. Army Corps of Engineers (USACE), mainly in response to major floods on the river in 1938; however, work stopped in 1943 and did not resume again until 1946 due to the unlucky intervention of a major flood and World War II.
 The dam embankment and spillway were completed in early 1947, and the entire project was finished in January 1949 with the installation of the spillway gates, four months ahead of schedule.
+The primary mission of the dam was to serve as a flood risk management tool to the communities along the San Gabriel River downstream of the Basin.